ianxhamilton/Latent-Space-Modelling/README.md

 # Latent-Space-Modelling
-Latent space modelling of network of school sports fixtures
+Latent space modelling of a network of school sports fixtures.